Justices Back Trump on Exemptions to Birth Control Mandate

 “We are overjoyed that, once again, the Supreme Court has protected our right to serve the elderly without violating our faith,” Mother Loraine Marie Maguire of the Little Sisters of the Poor said in a statement through the Becket Fund for Religious Liberty.
 “Our life’s work and great joy is serving the elderly poor and we are so grateful that the contraceptive mandate will no longer steal our attention from our calling.”

-Saying “mandate that would have gutted their ministry,” Mark Rienzi, president of Becket, accused the states of furthering a “culture war.”
+Saying “mandate that would have gutted their ministry,” Mark Rienzi, president of Becket, accused the states of “harassing nuns” and furthering a “culture war.”

+But Pennsylvania Attorney General Josh Shapiro denied the suggestion that this was a case of governments dragging to court.

+“Our case was never about requiring religious groups to provide contraception — organizations like the Little Sisters are already exempt,” Shapiro said.
+“Our case is about an overly broad rule that allows the personal beliefs of CEOs to dictate women’s guaranteed access to contraceptive medicine.”

-Brigitte Amiri, deputy director of the ACLU’s Reproductive Freedom Project, called the decision “shameful,”
+Brigitte Amiri, deputy director of the ACLU’s Reproductive Freedom Project, called the court reversal “shameful.”

 “Denying employees and students coverage for birth control will limit their ability to decide whether and when to have a family and make other decisions about their futures,” Amiri said in a statement.
 “And it will exacerbate existing inequalities, falling hardest on people with the fewest resources and people of color.